oliviasny2/Final_Project/README.md

 ### Dashboard

-1. Using Tableau, visuals created using the sample file (other file too large, but this has representative data)
+1. Using Tableau, visuals created using final dataset after experimenting using sample file for ease of use
 2. Link above in readme.

 ## Segment 4